capricorn89/CIS442D/readme.md

         bluemarble()  /  etopo()  /   shadedrelief()  /  warpimage()

+## Examples : Please refer to the 'Examples' Folder

 ## Other interesting or useful features
 - arcgisimage : connect ESRI (GIS mapping platform software company) server to download and plot the image file as background method